pablobagano/sampling_notebooks/README.md

-# Sampling Techniques: Theory, Formulas, and Exercises 🚀
+# Stratified Sampling: Theory, Formulas, and Exercises 🚀

 Welcome to the **Sampling Notebook Series**!
 This resource is designed to help students, data analysts, and professionals understand and apply various sampling techniques in statistics and data analysis.